Default experts: the Greek sovereign debt gods

-LONDON Feb 16 When a bankrupt Mexico stopped repaying foreign loans in 1861 after three years of civil war, Great Britain, France and Spain responded by invading the Mexican harbour of Veracruz.
+LONDON When a bankrupt Mexico stopped repaying foreign loans in 1861 after three years of civil war, Great Britain, France and Spain responded by invading the Mexican harbor of Veracruz.

 Britain and Spain pulled back almost immediately on promise of future payment.
 France invaded, installed an Austrian as emperor, and was not driven out for another six years.